postech-compsec/postech-compsec.github.io/pages/home.md

 ## Computer Security Lab at POSTECH

+> "Practical cyber-physical security:
+> We hack, we patch, we secure real-world systems."

 Our research group focuses on addressing **cybersecurity challenges** across diverse interdisciplinary domains.
 Our primary goal is to enhance the security and robustness